This is an extract from an earlier post: Lies, Damned Lies, and .. Political Rhetoric, 2016, post-Brexit, and the lies told for a political agenda.

 “sharp line of distinction” – quoted once from Mein Kampf, and then repeated four more times.
 Who would come away from this thinking that phrase wasn’t part of Rudd’s speech?

 This is like reading Dr Martin Luther King Jr’s speech and presenting it as Malcom-X. No. It’s worse than that.
 Because despite the differences, at least King and Malcom-X were on the same subject.
 This Holocaust precursor from Hitler was actually about hate and demonisation.
-Nowhere did Rudd demonise or even criticise foreign workers in speech.
+Nowhere did Rudd demonise or even criticise foreign workers in her speech.
 What criticism she did include was entirely about the current UK methods of managing foreign workers.
 This is a particular malicious and dishonest clip from O’Brien – and plenty of people have bought it hook line and sinker.

 Citing and re-citing phrases from Mein Kampf and playing on those words and meaning as if they are Rudd’s, is a straw man argument clearer than many I’ve seen for a long time.